alexandrosfloros/Combinational-Logic/README.md

 ## Truth Table

-A truth table can be filled in to be converted to a karnaugh map.
+A truth table can be filled in to be converted to a Karnaugh map.
 The variables and minterms can either be chosen manually or, alternatively, obtained from the previous expresion.
 The output of each of the different rows can be ``0``, ``1`` or ``X``, which corresponds to the "don't care term".
 The number of variables may also be adjusted to be less than 4.

 ## Karnaugh Map

-A karnaugh map can be filled in to be solved.
+A Karnaugh map can be filled in to be solved.
 The variables and minterms can either be chosen manually or, alternatively, obtained from the previous truth table.
 The value of each of the different cells can be ``0``, ``1`` or ``X``, which corresponds to the "don't care term".
 The number of variables may also be adjusted to be less than 4.
-Once the karnaugh map is solved, the SOP (sum of products) and POS (product of sums) minimised expressions can be viewed as well as the implicants they consist of, and highlighted in the karnaugh map.
+Once the Karnaugh map is solved, the SOP (sum of products) and POS (product of sums) minimised expressions can be viewed as well as the implicants they consist of, and highlighted in the Karnaugh map.